AlifRadifanPiandy/Node.js_MySQL_Sequelize_OneToMany-Association_Tutorial/README.md

 ===========================================================

-This project demonstrates a basic Node.js application using Sequelize to interact with a MySQL database, with a one-to-many association between tutorials and comments.
+This project demonstrates a basic Node.js application using Sequelize to interact with a MySQL database, with a one-to-many association between two models.

 **Database Configuration**